Discover the basics to understand how Flutter. Learn the key concepts programming languageand much more.

 Recommended software architecture

 Flutter does not dictate a specific architecture, but there are recommended architectures for developing Flutter applications in a structured and maintainable way.
 Commonly used architectures include the "BLoC" (Business Logic Component) architecture, where business logic is separated from user interface logic.
-Other architectures, such as "MVVM" (Model-View-Model) or "Clean Architecture", can also be used, depending on the specific needs of the application.
+Other architectures, such as "MVVM" (Model-View-ViewModel) or "Clean Architecture", can also be used, depending on the specific needs of the application.

 Code organization